The Flood – Universal or Local?

 After the flood, we have the Bible record confirming that the flood was universal: “And the waters prevailed exceedingly on the earth, and all the high hills under the whole heaven were covered.
 The waters prevailed fifteen cubits upward, and the mountains were covered.
 And all flesh died that moved on the earth: birds and cattle and beasts and every creeping thing that creeps on the earth, and every man.
 All in whose nostrils was the breath of the spirit of life, all that was on the dry land, died.
 So He destroyed all living things which were on the face of the ground: both man and cattle, creeping thing and bird of the air.
 They were destroyed from the earth” (Genesis 7:19-23).

 The description above clearly opposes the view that the Flood was a local event in the Mesopotamian valley.
-The tremendous intensity of the Flood is well expressed by the explicit verbs and adverbs: the waters “increased” (v.
-17), “prevailed” and “increased greatly” (v.
-18), “prevailed exceedingly” (v.
-19), and even “prevailed” 15 cubits (about 26 ft.) above the mountains (v.
-20).
+The tremendous intensity of the Flood is well expressed by the explicit verbs and adverbs: the waters “increased” (verse 17), “prevailed” and “increased greatly” (verse 18), “prevailed exceedingly” (verse 19), and even “prevailed” 15 cubits (about 26 ft.) above the mountains (verse 20).
 The water clearly covered the whole earth.
 The universal extent of the Flood could not be expressed in more forceful words than these.

-Outside the Bible, we have the indisputable evidence in the fossil remains of plants and animals all over the world that were covered by water.
+Outside the Bible, we have the indisputable evidence in the fossil remains of plants and animals on the high mountains and all over the world that were covered by water.
 These deposits are found at least three miles deep in some areas.
 This all proves to the worldwide extent of the flood.